ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - From Option 2:

-o   Type `JCL` on the Other Partitioned files line and press **Enter** to create a list of files in this library
+    - Type `JCL` on the Other Partitioned files line and press **Enter** to create a list of files in this library

-o   From the list, hit **tab** three times and select CBL0001J by typing an `S` next to the file name and pressing **Enter.**
+    - From the list, hit **tab** three times and select CBL0001J by typing an `S` next to the file name and pressing **Enter.**

-o   Type `sub (or submit)` on the ISPF editor command line and press **Enter.**
+    - Type `sub (or submit)` on the ISPF editor command line and press **Enter.**

-o   Jot down - or remember - the JES number assigned to the job, shown in Figure  15.
+    - Jot down - or remember - the JES number assigned to the job, shown in Figure  15.

-o   Use the job Outlist tool assigned to you by your shop or instructor to validate results.
+    - Use the job Outlist tool assigned to you by your shop or instructor to validate results.

      - There are several different tools by IBM and third-party vendors that support the viewing, saving, printing, etc. of job output.